rsbondi/multifund/README.md

 `connect_fund_multi` adds `"host"` and `"port"` parameters to the above

+For use with an **external wallet**

+`fund_multi_start` same format as `fund_multi`

+This will return the addresses to be used for transaction creation in external wallet.
+Once the transaction is created and signed with eternal wallet call

+`fund_multi_complete tx` where tx is the hex string of the signed transaction.
+This will line up the addresses and index in the transaction and complete channel funding (internal call to `fundchannel_complete`) and broadcast the transaction

-Also one command has been added for multi destination withdraw
+Also one command has been added for multi destination **withdraw**

 `withdraw_multi [{"destination": ADDRESS, "satoshi": n}...]`